 The daring design of the new headquarters of China Central Television, the state media of the People’s Republic, is controversial for both architectural as well as political reasons.
 The building […]

-The ancient Indian practice of “sati” or “suttee”, widow-burning, was banned under British colonial rule in 1829, but in modern-day India the plight of a woman who loses her husband […]
+The ancient Indian practice of “sati” or “suttee” — widow-burning — was banned under British colonial rule in 1829.
+But in modern-day India, the plight of a woman who loses […]